 1) Your referral from your GP.

-2) Any x-rays or scans (including reports if possible) relevant to your problem.
+2) Any x-rays or scans (including reports if possible) you may have relevant to your problem.

 3) Specific information including: